 Spain followed up the papal edict with the Requerimiento, a document written by the Council of Castile that declared their divinely ordained right to take possession of the territories of the New World and to subjugate, exploit, and kill the native inhabitants.

-The Requerimiento originated during Spain’s wars against the Moors in the 15th century.
-Spanish religious leaders asserted that because Muslims had knowledge of Christ yet rejected him, waging a holy crusade against them was legitimate.
+During Spain’s wars against the Moors in the 15th century, Spanish religious leaders asserted that because Muslims had knowledge of Christ yet rejected him, waging a holy crusade against them was legitimate.
 However, this theory did nothing to legitimize Spain’s wars against native peoples in the Americas, who had no knowledge of Christ.
-Thus the Requerimiento was written, providing religious justification for conquest of the Americas.
+The Requerimiento provided not just the legal, but also the religious justification for conquest of the Americas.

-The first few paragraphs of the Requerimiento attempt to explain the origins of the Papacy to the natives, “as best we can.”
+The first few paragraphs of the Requerimiento attempt to explain the origins of the Papacy to the natives.
 Additional paragraphs then explain the “donation” of the Americas to Spain by the Pope.
 The document ends with a chilling threat to the wives and children of the natives if they don’t comply: